awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 ### Setting up network prerequisites<a name="rds-proxy-network-prereqs"></a>

- Using RDS Proxy requires you to have a set of networking resources in place\.
-These include a virtual private cloud \(VPC\), two or more subnets, an Amazon EC2 instance within the same VPC, and an internet gateway\.
-If you've successfully connected to any RDS DB instances or Aurora DB clusters, you already have the required network resources\.
+ Using RDS Proxy requires you to have a common virtual private cloud \(VPC\) between your Aurora DB cluster or RDS DB instance and RDS Proxy\.
+This VPC should have a minimum of two subnets that are in different Availability Zones\.
+Your account can either own these subnets or share them with other accounts\.
+For information about VPC sharing, see [Work with shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html)\.
+Your client application resources such as Amazon EC2, Lambda, or Amazon ECS can be in the same VPC or in a separate VPC from the proxy\.
+Note that if you've successfully connected to any RDS DB instances or Aurora DB clusters, you already have the required network resources\.

  The following Linux example shows AWS CLI commands that examine the VPCs and subnets owned by your AWS account\.
 In particular, you pass subnet IDs as parameters when you create a proxy using the CLI\.